OwaisAfsar/Refactored_WavPlayer/README.md

 Following are the points:
 - Unnecessary variables and code have been removed.
-- The variable has been aloocated with the proper names.
+- The variable has been allocated with the proper names.
   * Button names on the form design.
   * File description and labels has been corrected according to the language (e.g. English or Deutsch)
   * Camel case and pascal case has been used to allocate function names.